gvaxn/gvaxn/README.md

 - 👋 Hi, I’m @gvaxn
 - 👀 I’m interested in Machine Learning, Cloud Computing, Cyber Security, and Video Game Development.
+- 💾 string languages = "Java, Python, and c#";
-- 🌱 I’m currently learning C and working on a protfolio website project with HTML, CSS, and JavaScript.
+- 🌱 Currently learning C and working on a protfolio website project with HTML, CSS, and JavaScript.
-- 🌶🐊 Currently studying Computer Science at the University of Louisiana at Lafayette.
+- 🌶🐊 Studying Computer Science at the University of Louisiana at Lafayette.
 - 📫 Reach out to me by email at gavins1219@gmail.com

 <!---